Yellow-billed stork: Diet and feeding

-Breeding behaviour
+Breeding

 Breeding is seasonal and appears to be stimulated by the peak of long heavy rainfall and resultant flooding of shallow marshes, usually near Lake Victoria.
 This flooding is linked to an increase in prey fish availability; and reproduction is therefore synchronised with this peak in food availability.
 In such observations near Kisumu, M.P.
 Kahl's explanation for this trend was that in the dry season, most prey fish are forced to leave the dried-up, deoxygenated marshes that cannot support them and retreat to the deep waters of Lake Victoria where the storks cannot reach them.
 However, fish move back up the streams on the onset of rain and spread out over the marshes to breed, where they become accessible to the storks.
 By nesting at this time and providing that the rains do not end pre-maturely, the storks are guaranteed a plentiful food supply for their young.

 The yellow-billed stork may also begin nesting and breeding at the end of long rains.
 This occurs especially on flat extensive marshlands as water levels gradually decrease and concentrate fish sufficiently for the storks to feed on.
 However, unseasonal rainfall has also been reported to induce off-season breeding in northern Botswana and western and eastern Kenya.
 Rainfall may cause local flooding and hence ideal feeding conditions.
 This stork appears to breed simply when rainfall and local flooding are optimal and hence seems to be flexible in its temporal breeding pattern, which varies with rainfall pattern throughout the African continent.

 As with all stork species, male yellow-billed storks select and occupy potential nest sites in trees, whereupon females attempt to approach the males.
 The yellow-billed stork has an extensive repertoire of courtship behaviours near and at the nest that may lead to pair formation and copulation.
 Generally, these courtship behaviours are also assumed to be common to all Mycteria species and show remarkable homology within the genus Mycteria.
 After the male has initially established at the nesting-site and the female begins to approach, he displays behaviours that advertise himself to her.
 One of these is the Display Preening, whereby the male pretends to strip down each of his extended wings with the bill several times each side and the bill does not effectively close around the feathers.
 Another observed display among males is the Swaying-Twig Grasping.
 Here, the male stands on the potential nesting-site and bends over to gently grasp and release underlying twigs at regular intervals.
 This is sometimes accompanied by side-to-side oscillations of the neck and head and he continues to pick at twigs in between such movements.